-All Hail the Almighty Burger: Everyone loves a good burger, not only is it the most American of all foods, when done properly it is one of the most delicious foods you will ever eat.
-Widely available in every shape, size, and price range imaginable, it is the most versatile of all of the grilled meats.
-You can make the humble hamburger into a gourmet meal in a few easy steps.
+All Hail the Almighty Burger: Everyone needs to learn how to grill burgers.
+Not only is it the most American of all foods, when done properly it is one of the most delicious foods you will ever eat.
+Widely available in every shape, size, and price range imaginable.
+The humble burger is the most versatile of all of the grilled meats.
+You can make a hamburger into a gourmet meal in a few easy steps.

 It’s all about the meat: Remember when selecting ground beef, in most cases you do get what you pay for.
 Hamburger can be made from almost any cut of meat as long as it has the proper percentage of fat in it.
-One time I made burgers from Rib Eye, while they were excellent burgers they still tasted like burgers.
-So we do not suggest wasting your money on high-end beef for burger making, when a good ground chuck will turn out just as well.
-Here is an entire article on this subject.
+One time I made burgers from Rib Eye.
+While they were excellent they still tasted like burgers.
+So we do not suggest wasting your money on high-end beef for burger making.
+A good ground chuck can turn out just as well.

-Mixing your meat: When prepping Hamburgers you may add just about anything into the meat before forming your patties, in limited quantities of course.
+Mixing your meat: When prepping Hamburgers you may add just about anything into the meat before forming your patties.
 For spices we suggest a pinch per pound, liquids a tablespoon per pound of meat.

 Here are a few basic mixing suggestions to get you started: Salt, Pepper, Red Pepper, Chili Powder, Chopped Onions, Barbecue Sauce, Ketchup, Mustard and Salsa.
-You are only limited by your imagination and you kitchen cabinets, mix and match to taste.
-We almost always add a liquid to our meat it makes for extra juicy hamburgers.
-Then shape the meat into patties, packing them firmly between your hands.
-We like to form different sized patties for different sized appetites.
+You are only limited by your imagination and your kitchen cabinets.
+Adding a liquid to the meat it makes for extra juicy hamburgers.
+Then we shape the meat into patties, packing them firmly between your hands.
+Form different sized patties for different sized appetites.

-Toppings: While we are firm believers that a great burger requires nothing but a bun, there are not many who subscribe to our theory.
+Toppings: We are firm believers that a great burger requires nothing but a bun, there are not many who subscribe to our theory.
 Basic burger toppings that should be made available for guests are: Lettuce, Tomato (thinly sliced), Onions (thinly sliced), and Pickles.

 Basic Condiments include: Ketchup, Mustard Yellow, Mustard Brown (Stadium Brand preferably), Mayonnaise, and Relish.
-If you are willing to go one step above the basics to create a Burger bar here are a few more suggestions: Grilled Bacon, Grilled Onions, Hot Pepper Rings, Onion Rings, Chili and Grilled Mushrooms.
+If you are willing to go one step above the basics create a Burger bar.
+Here are a few more suggestions: Grilled Bacon, Grilled Onions, Hot Pepper Rings, Onion Rings, Chili and Grilled Mushrooms.

 aka Sultan of Sizzle